JarvyJ/HomeIntent/docs/docs/getting-started/installation.md

  * Jarvis, turn on the kitchen light
  * Jarvis, add milk to the shopping list
  * Jarvis, set the bedroom light to red at 80% brightness

-If you ever want to cancel an intent, just say "nevermind" and Home Intent will not execute on the intent!